-Depo, which is Russian for ‘Depot,’ is new food mall opened in February 2019.
+Depo, which is Russian for ‘Depot,’ is a new food mall that opened in February 2019.
 The food mall is located along Lesnaya Ulitsa st, Moscow, on a former tram depot.
-It houses a small local farmers market and one of the largest food courts in Moscow.
+It houses a small local farmers' market and one of the largest food courts in Moscow.
 You can shop anything (from vegetables, fruits, cheese, meat, spices) and enjoy different local and international cuisines at the food court.
 Some of the Russian dishes you can enjoy: Pelmeni, Solyanka, and Okroshka The mall is open every day from 10:00 AM to 11:00 PM and 10:00 AM to 2:00 AM every Friday and Saturday.

 Located not far from Metro Tulskaya, the Danilovsky Market is another hotspot for grocery shoppers.
-Here, you can shop exotic Russian vegetables, bread, fruits, spices, meats, fish as well as enjoy local cuisines in food stalls along the terrace.
+Here, you can shop for exotic Russian vegetables, bread, fruits, spices, meats, fish as well as enjoy local cuisines in food stalls along the terrace.
 The market is open daily from 08:00 AM — 9:00 PM.

-Tip – You can ask grocers for the best ingredients to make popular Russian foods like Borscht, Pelmeni.
+You can ask grocers for the best ingredients to make popular Russian foods like Borscht, Pelmeni.